groundhoggwp/groundhogg/README.txt

 * ADDED Shortcode to embed email content into posts.
 * ADDED UTM Parameters support in the email editor.
 * FIXED Contact activity timeline sometimes not loading.
+* FIXED Missing strings in the POT file.

 = 3.3.3.2 (2024-04-17) =
 * FIXED Some activity not preloading correctly in the contact activity timeline